manjymon/UP2019/exercises/01 - Types, Operators and Pure Functions/README.md

 ### 02b.
 Given 3 sides, calculate the area of a triangle

-HINT 1: Reuse the function in 01b
+HINT 1: Reuse the function in 01b \
 HINT 2: Try to use the cmath library https://en.cppreference.com/w/cpp/header/cmath

 ### 03b.
 Given 2 3-digit numbers, check if the product of their digits is equal

 HINT: Write as many functions as needed

 ### 04b.
-Given an integer and a divisor return the smallest integer equal or bigger than the given one that is divisible by the divisor
+Given an integer and a divisor return the smallest integer equal to or bigger than the given one that is divisible by the divisor

 e.g. round(10, 3) -> 12; round(12, 3) -> 12

 HINT: Use the different kinds of division

 ### 05b (hard?).
 Given 2 integers return the bigger one